MeasureTransport/MParT/docs/index.rst

 MParT: Monotone Parameterization Toolkit
 ========================================
-:mod:`mpart` is a multi-language toolkit for constructing and using monotone functions for measure transport and regression.
+:mod:`mpart`, pronounced "em-par-tee", is a multi-language toolkit for constructing and using monotone functions for measure transport and regression.

 .. image:: _static/pics/Transformation2d.png